agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 position of other nodes in the system, increasing complexity and introducing a possible source of inconsistency.
-However, it may be more workable given (i) the geographic mobility of agents in our scenarios (ii) the difficult-to-access locations that prohibit setting up communications towers (iii) something else.
+However, it may be more workable given (i) the geographic mobility of agents in our scenarios (ii) difficult-to-access locations that prohibit setting up communications towers (iii) the inherent need for system flexibility during disaster scenarios.

 \begin{figure}[h]
      \centering